- Date: Thursday, Mar 2

 The exam will include all the material covered in discussion session (lab),

-lecture, quizzes, and projects including the following topics:
+lecture, quizzes, exercises, and projects (#1 and #2) including the following topics:

 - Unix - You must be familiar with the following commands